- Get Involved

 March 24, 2007 – August 3, 2008

-Location: 3rd level, W. Richard West Jr. Contemporary Arts Gallery
+Location: W. Richard West Jr. Contemporary Arts/3M Gallery, 3rd Level

 Dresses are more than simple articles of clothing for Native women -- they are aesthetic expressions of culture and identity.
 Embodying messages about the life of the wearer, dresses offer Native women the opportunity to blend artistic tradition and bold innovation while preparing themselves, their families, and their communities to partake in the "dance of life."